bswkim/cse15l-lab-reports/lab-report4.md

 ## Run the tests, demonstrating that they now succeed

 <img src="lab4run.png" width="500" height="150">
-Now that I am back to the terminal with the error fixed, I run the test by pressing: ```bash test.sh <enter>```.
+Now that I am back to the terminal with the error fixed, I run the test by pressing ```bash test.sh <enter>```.
 This runs the test, and the result proves that the vim editor change has worked successfully.

 ## Commit and push the resulting change to your Github account